priort/postfix-logical-ops-kata-clojure/README.md

-# post-fix-booleans-clojure

-Solution to kata of post-fixing logical operators to booleans
+# Solution to kata of post-fixing logical operators to booleans

 1 for Boolean true, A for logical and, X for logical exclusive-or, 0 for Boolean false, R for logical or, N for logical negation.